dcarpintero/taxonomy-completion/README.md

 ## Methodology

-Our approach centers on three key tasks: (i) unsupervised clustering of the arXiv dataset into related collections, (ii) discovering the latent thematic structures within each cluster, and (iii) creating a candidate taxonomy scheme for the [cs.CL arXiv category](https://arxiv.org/category_taxonomy) based on said thematic structures.
+Our approach centers on three key tasks: (i) unsupervised clustering of the arXiv dataset into related collections, (ii) discovering the latent thematic structures within each cluster, and (iii) creating a candidate taxonomy scheme based on said thematic structures.

 At its core, the clustering task requires identifying a sufficient number of similar examples within an *unlabeled* dataset.
 This is a natural task for embeddings, as they capture semantic relationships in a corpus and can be provided as input features to a clustering algorithm for establishing similarity links among examples.
 We begin by transforming the (*title*:*abstract*) pairs of our dataset into an embeddings representation using [Jina-Embeddings-v2](https://arxiv.org/abs/2310.19923), a BERT-ALiBi based attention model.
 And applying scalar quantization using both [Sentence Transformers](https://www.sbert.net/) and a custom implementation.

 For clustering, we run [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html) in a reduced dimensional space, comparing the results using `eom` and `leaf` clustering methods.
 Additionally, we examine whether using `(u)int8` embeddings quantization instead of `float32` representations affects this process.

 To uncover latent topics within each cluster of arXiv publications, we combine [LangChain](https://www.langchain.com/) and [Pydantic](https://docs.pydantic.dev/) with [Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) (and [GPT-4o](https://platform.openai.com/docs/models/gpt-4o), included for comparison) into an LLM-pipeline.
-The output is then incorporated into a prompt template that guides [Claude Sonnet 3.5](https://docs.anthropic.com/en/docs/welcome) in generating a hierarchical taxonomy.
+The output is then incorporated into a refined prompt template that guides [Claude Sonnet 3.5](https://docs.anthropic.com/en/docs/welcome) in generating a hierarchical taxonomy.

 The results hint at 35 emerging research topics, wherein each topic comprises at least `100` publications.
-Those are organized within 7 parent classes in the field of Computational Linguistics (cs.CL).
-This approach may serve as a baseline for automatically identifying candidate schemes of classes in high-level [arXiv categories](https://arxiv.org/category_taxonomy) and efficiently completing taxonomies, addressing the challenge posed by the increasing volume of academic literature.
+These are organized within 7 parent classes in the field of Computational Linguistics (cs.CL).
+This approach may serve as a baseline for automatically generating hierarchical candidate schemes in high-level [arXiv categories](https://arxiv.org/category_taxonomy) and efficiently completing taxonomies, addressing the challenge posed by the increasing volume of academic literature.

 <figure>
   <img style="margin: 0 auto; display: block;" src="https://cdn-uploads.huggingface.co/production/uploads/64a13b68b14ab77f9e3eb061/fbCiM9DfjvDFThUQYngIO.png">